Chart Color Schemes

 An assessment of population growth drivers in Windaroo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Windaroo's population, as of November 2025, is estimated at around 3,499 people.
-This figure reflects a growth of 728 individuals since the 2021 Census, which reported a population of 2,771.
-The increase was inferred from AreaSearch's estimate of 3,203 residents following examination of ABS ERP data release in June 2024 and validation of one new address post-Census date.
-This results in a density ratio of 1,822 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Windaroo's growth rate of 26.3% since the 2021 Census exceeds both the national average (9.7%) and state averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Windaroo's population is estimated at around 3,499 as of Feb 2026, reflecting an increase of 728 people since the 2021 Census which reported a population of 2,771.
+This growth was inferred from AreaSearch's estimation of the resident population at 3,203 following examination of ABS ERP data released in June 2024, along with an additional validated new address since the Census date.
+The suburb's population density is calculated at 1,822 persons per square kilometer, above national averages assessed by AreaSearch.
+Windaroo's growth rate of 26.3% since the 2021 census exceeds both the national average (9.9%) and state figures, marking it as a growth leader in the region.
+Interstate migration contributed approximately 79.0% to overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population